How to Protect Yourself

 A household consists of one or more persons - who may or may not be related - living in the same apartment, condominium, or home.

 What should you do if you think you're sick?

 Call ahead: If you are experiencing symptoms of COVID-19, and may have had contact with a person with COVID-19 or recently traveled to countries with apparent community spread, call your health care provider or Tulare County 2-1-1 (Dial 211) first, before seeking medical care at the hospital or doctor’s office, so that appropriate precautions can be taken.

 Typically, human coronaviruses cause mild-to-moderate respiratory illness.
 Symptoms are very similar to the flu, including:

 - Shortness of breath or difficulty breathing

 How is it decided whether a person with a confirmed case of COVID-19 can self-isolate at home or must be confined to a hospital or elsewhere?

-Tulare County Public Health is working in partnership with the California Department of Public Health and the CDC to make determinations on whether a person ill with COVID-19 requires hospitalization or if home isolation is appropriate.
+Tulare County Public Health works in partnership with the California Department of Public Health and the CDC to make determinations on whether a person ill with COVID-19 should be hospitalized, or if home isolation is appropriate.
 That decision may be based on multiple factors, including severity of illness, need for testing, and appropriateness of home for isolation purposes.